Pagure/pagure/doc/configuration.rst

 REDIS_DB
 ~~~~~~~~

-This configuration key indicates the name of the redis database to use to
+This configuration key indicates the name of the redis database to use for
-communicate with the EventSource server.
+communicating with the EventSource server.

 Defaults to: ``0``.